odoo/documentation/content/applications/sales/subscriptions/products.rst

 Enter a :guilabel:`Product Name`.

 The :guilabel:`Product Type` for the new product is automatically set to :guilabel:`Service`.
-Subscription products can be set to other types as well; however, they currently *cannot* be set to :guilabel:`Storable Product`.
+Subscription products can be set to other types, as well.

 The new product automatically has the :guilabel:`Recurring` checkbox activated.
 This enables Odoo to recognize it as a subscription product.
 Be sure to leave the :guilabel:`Recurring` and